 - In a small bowl, combine 1 tbsp sesame oil, Hoisin sauce, oyster sauce, cooking wine, soy sauce and sugar.
 Mix well and set aside.

 - In a separate bowl, season shrimp with 1 tsp salt, 1 tsp pepper and minced garlic.
+You can also add a bit of fish seasoning for more flavor.

 - In a large pan or wok, add 1 tbsp sesame oil and heat on medium-high heat.
 Cook shrimp on both sides until pink and cooked through.
 Remove from the pan and set aside.

 - In the same pan, add 1 tbsp sesame oil.
 Add mushrooms and cook until they have released their water and start to caramelize.
 Remove from the pan and set aside.
+If not using mushrooms, you can wait to add mixed vegetables after the onions.

 - In the same pan, add 1 tbsp of sesame oil.
 Add onions and allow to cook for about 90 seconds.
 Add chilies and toss until fragrant.
+You can also add 1/4 of a green bell pepper at this point, if desired.

 - Add blanched carrots and toss.
 Allow the carrots to heat through for about a minute or two.
+If using mixed vegetables, add them here.

 - Add steamed rice and use a flat spoon to break the rice apart if it is in clumps.
 Be sure to get all the lumps out of the rice with the spoon.
 Toss rice and veggies until combined for about 2 minutes.